-But when we emerged from the stairwell a couple of minutes later, our apartment door was opened and my daughter was standing by the elevators, waiting, I assumed, for me.
+However, when we emerged from the stairwell a couple of minutes later, our apartment door was open and my daughter was standing by the elevators, waiting, I assumed, for me.
 My son hadn’t noticed that she had opened the door or that she was not in the apartment.

-I knew that he was too young to be expected to watch another child – especially a toddler, and even more especially that particular, precocious, fearless toddler.
-But it was eye-opening to see what could happen even in the space of a few minutes.
+I knew that he was too young to be expected to watch another child — especially a toddler, and even more especially, that particular precocious toddler.
+Yet it was eye-opening to see what could happen even in the space of a few minutes.
 I was grateful that she hadn’t actually gotten onto one of the elevators (which she can do), and also glad to see so clearly where the lines of responsibility and trust lay for now.

 Yes, he can handle himself at home alone for short periods of time.
 Yes, he can be trusted to run errands inside our building.
 But for now, that’s it.